 You need to find out what your venue can take, if you’re booking them for a larger wedding, in particular, you want to be sure that they can handle it.

-If you’re having a sit-down wedding, you want to be sure the headcount they can take for a sit-down wedding.
+If you’re having a sit-down wedding, you want to be sure of the headcount they can take for a sit-down wedding.
 You should also factor in social distancing in a time like this.
 Venues will often give you a general figure which could represent cocktail numbers.
 Cocktails are mostly standing, so of course, they’ll take more people.

 Is there a Plan B?

 Plan B means more than rain.
 Most times, couples are only thinking of rain, so if they’re having their wedding in the thick of the summer, they assume they can get away with it.
-But what happens when you’re outside in 30+ degree heat?
+But what happens when you’re outside in 30+ degrees heat?
 You need to have a Plan B for all kinds of outdoor weddings in all seasons.
 So, make sure that your venue has that covered.

 How Soon Do We Have to Book?